History of the Middle East

-The Middle East was the birthplace of the Abrahamic, Gnostic, and most Iranian religions.
-Initially the ancient inhabitants of the region followed various ethnic religions, but most of those began to be gradually replaced at first by Christianity (even before the 313 AD Edict of Milan) and finally by Islam (after the spread of the Muslim conquests beyond the Arabian Peninsula in 634 AD).
-To this day, however, the Middle East has, in particular, some sizable, ethnically distinct Christian minority groups, as well as Jews, concentrated in Israel, and followers of Iranian religions, such as Yazdânism and Zoroastrianism.
-Some of the smaller ethnoreligious minorities include the Shabak people, the Mandaeans and the Samaritans.
-It is somewhat controversial whether the Druze religion is a distinct religion in its own right or merely a part of the Ismailist branch of Shia Islam.

-Prehistoric Near East
+Prehistoric period

-The Arabian Tectonic Plate was part of the African Plate during much of the Phanerozoic Eon (Paleozoic–Cenozoic), until the Oligocene Epoch of the Cenozoic Era.
-Red Sea rifting began in the Eocene, but the separation of Africa and Arabia occurred in the Oligocene, and since then the Arabian Plate has been slowly moving toward the Eurasian Plate.

-The collision between the Arabian Plate and Eurasia is pushing up the Zagros Mountains of Iran.
-Because the Arabian Plate and Eurasia plate collide, many cities are in danger such as those in south eastern Turkey (which is on the Arabian Plate).
-These dangers include earthquakes, tsunamis, and volcanoes.

 The earliest human migrations out of Africa occurred through the Middle East, namely over the Levantine corridor, with the pre-modern Homo erectus about 1.8 million years BP.
-One of the potential routes for early human migrations toward southern and eastern Asia is Iran.
+One of the potential routes for early human migrations toward southern and eastern Asia is Persia.

-Haplogroup J-P209, the most common human Y-chromosome DNA haplogroup in the Middle East today, is believed to have arisen in the region 31,700±12,800 years ago.
+Haplogroup J-P209, the most common human Y-chromosome DNA haplogroup in the Middle East today, is believed to have arisen in the region 31,700 ± 12,800 years ago.
 The two main current subgroups, J-M267 and J-M172, which now comprise between them almost all of the population of the haplogroup, are both believed to have arisen very early, at least 10,000 years ago.
-Nonetheless, Y-chromosomes F-M89* and IJ-M429* were reported to have been observed in the Iranian plateau.

-There is evidence of rock carvings along the Nile terraces and in desert oases.
+Nonetheless, Y-chromosomes F-M89* and IJ-M429* were reported to have been observed in the Iranian plateau.There is evidence of rock carvings along the Nile terraces and in desert oases.
 In the 10th millennium BC, a culture of hunter-gatherers and fishermen was replaced by a grain-grinding culture.
 Climate changes and/or overgrazing around 6000 BC began to desiccate the pastoral lands of Egypt, forming the Sahara.
-Early tribal peoples migrated to the Nile River, where they developed a settled agricultural economy and more centralized society.
+Early tribal peoples migrated to the Nile, where they developed a settled agricultural economy and more centralized society.

+Ancient Levantines and their descendants exhibit a decrease of ~8% local Neolithic ancestry, which is mostly Natufian-like, every millennium, starting from the Pre-Pottery Neolithic to the Medieval period.
+It was replaced by Caucasus-related and Anatolian-related ancestries, from the north and west respectively.
+However, despite the decline in the Natufian component, this key ancestry source made an important contribution to peoples of later periods, continuing until the present.
+The presence of Neolithic Iranian ancestry among modern Levantines can be attributed to migrations during the Bronze Age.